Kiranpal Pannu

 Kiranpal Pannu (born 7 January 1997) is a tennis player from New Zealand.

-Pannu has a career-high singles ranking by the Association of Tennis Professionals (ATP) of 575, achieved on 2 January 2023.
-He also has a career-high ATP doubles ranking of 1019, achieved on 9 January 2023.
+Pannu has a career-high singles ranking by the Association of Tennis Professionals (ATP) of 559, achieved on 20 May 2024.
+On 30 January 2023, he peaked at No. 1016 in the ATP doubles rankings.

 Pannu represents New Zealand in Davis Cup competitions, where he has a win-loss record of 0–1.

-Pannu made his ATP tour debut in Auckland in 2023.
-He lost to Richard Gasquet in straight sets in the first round.
+He made his ATP Tour debut 2023 in Auckland where he lost to Richard Gasquet in straight sets in the first round.
+He made headlines for highlighting the financial difficulties of playing tennis, revealing that he has struggled to continue his career without financial support from others.